wboulton/CTFWriteups/rev/UMDCTF2025/cmsc351/cmsc351.md

 ```
 and running it provides no output.

-Imediately, I open the challenge in binary ninja and look for the main function:
+Immediately, I open the challenge in binary ninja and look for the main function:
 ```c
 fgets(&buf, 25, stdin);
 int32_t result;